MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - (HCI platform architecture) **Detect, prevent, and respond to threats**.
 Continuously monitor the HCI environment and protect against existing and evolving threats.
 >
->   It is recommended to enable Microsoft Defender for Cloud on Azure Stack HCI.
+>   It is recommended to enable Defender for Cloud on Azure Stack HCI.
 Enable the basic Defender for Cloud plan (_free tier_) using the Foundational Cloud Security Posture Management (CSPM) to monitor and identify steps you can take to secure your Azure Stack HCI platform, along with other Azure and Azure Arc resources.
 >
 >   To benefit from the enhanced security features including security alerts for individual servers and Arc VMs, enable Defender for Servers on your Azure Stack HCI cluster nodes and Azure Arc VMs.
 >